DataDog/documentation/content/en/continuous_integration/guides/ci_visibility_rum_integration.md

 ### Browser tests and RUM

-If your page under test is instrumented using [RUM][1], your `cypress` test results and their generated RUM browser sessions and session replays will be automatically linked.
-A new **Browser Sessions** tab appears in the browser test's test detail:
+If you use Cypress for your browser tests and your application under test is instrumented using [RUM][1], your test results and their generated RUM browser sessions and session replays will be automatically linked.
+A new **Browser Sessions** tab appears in the test detail side panel:

 {{< img src="ci/ci-browser-session-tab.png" alt="Browser Session Tab in Test Detail" style="width:100%;">}}